cu-publichealth/FoodborneML/README.md

 This install guide is currently just intended for Mac OSX in the Terminal.
 Note that `< >` encloses things you will need to fill in yourself

-1. Setup a directory for your project eg, `mkdir <~/mydevdir/FoodborneNYC>`

-2. Make sure you have XCode Commandline tools installed, test this with `gcc` or `make`.
+1. Make sure you have XCode Commandline tools installed, test this with `gcc` or `make`.
 If you get a prompt, follow it.

-3. If you don't have it, install Homebrew:
+2. If you don't have it, install Homebrew:

     ```bash
     $ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
     ```

-4. Properly install python with `brew install python`
+3. Properly install python with `brew install python`

-5. Now you have `pip`.
+4. Now you have `pip`.
 Next install virtualenv and virtualenvwrapper with `pip install virtualenvwrapper`

-6. Add the following lines to your `~/.bash_profile`:
+5. Add the following lines to your `~/.bash_profile`:

     ```bash
     # virtualenv and virtualenvwrapper settings